Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       An authority who has power to know the identity of a participant.
 The anonymity revokers and :term:`identity provider` can work together to determine the owner of an account and determine which accounts belong to the same owner.
 (They should only do so when legally obliged to, such as by a court order.)
 Anonymity revocation is a two-stage process, requiring cooperation of multiple parties.

+   Approval voting

+      Approval voting is a single-winner electoral system in which the voter can choose or approve any number of candidates, effectively assigning a 0 or a 1 to every candidate.
+The winner is the single candidate approved by the largest number of voters.
+Approval voting can be achieved by setting the selection limit to the total number of options in a contest.

    Attributes

       User data, such as date of birth or country of residence, that is associated with a user :term:`identity`.
 Users can choose which attributes should be revealed in each of their accounts.